grungerabbit/lyrics-interactions/_posts/03-07-2014-vanishing-point.md

 ###Why

 I was inspired to build vanishing point off of a doodle: I drew a chair with the surfaces composed of stacked perspective lines.
 It occurred to me vanishing points and hatching lines could be calculated, with the image generated from the math... slope?
-Using Raphael for the graphics was a natural choice, and I started reviewing middle school and high school math to write the algorithms for plotting.
+Using Raphael for the graphics was a natural choice,<sup></sup> and I started reviewing middle school and high school math to write the algorithms for plotting.

 ###How